tomjoht/tomjoht.github.io/_posts/2016/2016-01-04-content-marketing-to-the-rescue-for-thought-leadership.md

 ## My conclusion
 Technical writers should repurpose their information-rich content into content marketing deliverables that can be used to build relationships with potential audiences in the market.
 This content can help establish thought leadership, visibility, and trust with your audience so that when you start releasing and mentioning your 1.0 product, your audience adopts it.

 Making this realization is surely the first step.
-A lot remains, such as finding the *time* to repurpose your help topics when you're usually barely meeting deadlines for the 5 projects you're already documenting.
+A lot remains, such as finding the *time* to repurpose your help topics when you're barely meeting deadlines for the 5 projects you're already documenting.

 But I think that converting from a mindset that sees Marketing as "not my responsibility" to a mindset of enthusiastic contribution is the starting point to finding real success for your startup's products.